 - 1995-1998.
 Principal Investigator.
 Tri-Service Nursing Research Grant Award.

 - “The Next Generation of Patient Experience” at the Central Florida Chapter of American College of Health Care Executives; 2019.

 - “Appreciative Inquiry for Nursing Leaders” at the Central Florida Organization of Nurse Executives; 2014.

-- “Preventing Hospital Acquired Pressure Ulcers: The Clinical Nurse Manager’s Role in Changing Culture” at the American Organization of Nurse Executives Annual Meeting and Exposition; 2010. [poster presentation]
+- “Preventing Hospital Acquired Pressure Ulcers: The Clinical Nurse Manager’s Role in Changing Culture” at the American Organization for Nursing Leadership Annual Meeting and Exposition; 2010. [poster presentation]

 - “From Texas to Bosnia: Medical Mobilization of the Texas National Guard” at the Army Medical Department Mobilization Conference; 2000. [guest lecturer]